Massachusetts state courts keep records of what happens in every criminal case. These records are called CORI - Criminal Offender Record Information.

 People with CORI have rights.

 - Resisting arrest convictions can be sealed,

 - Felony larceny threshold is $1,200.
 This means if your larceny conviction is for less than $1,200 it may be sealed in 3 years,

 - After you seal, you can say you have "no record" when applying for housing and occupational licenses, not just when applying for jobs, and

 - Some juvenile and adult expungement are now available

-Keep track of the latest CORI Reform news you need to know.
+Keep track the latest CORI Reform news you need to know.
 Check CORI Alerts regularly.